 I Can Beat Myself Up Better Than You Can

-I don’t want to wait until he doesn’t recognize us anymore.
+I don’t want to wait to put him down until it’s too late – until he doesn’t recognize us anymore.

-With how rapidly his mental capacity has declined in the last 6 weeks, I’m not so sure that’s not tomorrow or next week.
+With how rapidly his mental capacity has declined in the last 6 weeks, that could be tomorrow or next week.